-We cannot deny who we really are — how we are wired through years, lifetimes perhaps, of experience and ‘practice.’
-If any change is to occur, it must come from inside ourselves, it must be a decision we make unencumbered by the feeling that we are 'doing it for the other person.'
-We must 'do it for ourselves.'
+We cannot deny who we really are — how we are wired through years, lifetimes perhaps, of experience and practice.
+If any change is to occur, it must come from inside ourselves, it must be a decision we make unencumbered by the feeling that we are “doing it for the other person.”
+We must “do it for ourselves.”
+By choice.

-And, while having a vision — a mental idea — an ideal image — of what you may be striving for may be helpful, it can also be risky if you don’t realize that you may be holding out for 'perfection' in your life where it does not exist.
-Or worse — where you may be demanding perfection in order to be happy.
+And, while having a vision — a mental idea — an ideal image — of what you may be striving for may be helpful, it can also be risky if you don’t realize that you may be holding out for perfection in your life where it does not exist.
+Or worse — where you may be demanding perfection, or attainment or possession of something outside of yourself in order to be happy.

-Because just like love, our happiness should not be dependent on perfection.
-Let's talk about this idea of Perfection further...
+Because just like love, our happiness should not be dependent on perfection, or on anything outside of ourselves.

 Perfection in Love

 Perfection is a lofty goal, but it is not reality.

 In my other blogs, I discuss the idea of perfection and how it theoretically results in the reality of a ‘static state’ — a state of no change, which we all know does not exist.
 We experience change in life all the time, not a static ‘unchanging’ life.
 So, perfection is not real.
 It is aspirational at best, and I even question its value as aspirational.

 So I think, either out of confusion, or maybe an unsuccessful attempt at salvaging love in their lives, people have created this term “unconditional” love.